PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 where the current user has full permissions.
 To create a new enviornment, run:

-conda create -n <environment name>
+mamba create -n <environment name>

 Where <environment name>